dbalatoni13/AndroidTabletServer/README.md

 Now you'll see a new USB device in the Device Manager.
 If there are issues with it, you might have to [install Zadig’s WinUSB onto it](https://opentabletdriver.net/Wiki/Install/Windows).

 The attach command has to be rerun everytime the app gets closed by you or by the OS for battery/RAM saving.

+# TODO
+Add installation instructions for linux, there's no BSOD problem there.